 Resveratrol (pronounced rez-vair-ah-trawl) is commonly known as the “red wine molecule”.
 Resveratrol was at first believed helpful mainly for cardiovascular protection.
 But, now we know that even the list of benefits below, as shocking as it is, may be only the tip of the iceberg.
-This piece would turn into a book if I tried to do justice to all the research listed in the government database, PubMed which contains over 6,000 papers on resveratrol!
+This piece would turn into a book if I tried to do justice to all the research listed in the government database, PubMed which contains roughly 11,000 papers on resveratrol!

 Some readers will probably roll their eyes at this list because any supplement with a long list of benefits is almost automatically suspected.
 To keep the impact of this natural substance in perspective, consider this: simple things like exercise, rest, sunshine and vegetable intake have each been shown to improve a similar list of conditions.
 And conversely, smoking, stress, sugar and toxins each worsen a list of conditions at least this long.
 As you will see, a substance can have very wide-ranging benefits if it works at the cellular level.
 Note: not all types of resveratrol supplements or all dosage levels provide these benefits.

 The list below is not proof, but it is certainly interesting and encouraging that resveratrol (trans resveratrol to be exact) is at least being studied because of its promise with the health issues that follow:

 - Aging protection similar to calorie restriction and even reversal of aging according to a Harvard researcher. (…the potential for another 30 years of health!)
 Supports the survival of your stem cells in the eyes, heart and brain.
 Stem cells are kind of a blank canvas that can become whatever type of cell are needed.

 - Alzheimer’s Disease (inhibits hardening/oxidation of beta amyloid plaque)